MyPureCloud/developer-center-blog/source/2021-12-02-Event-Streaming-In-Action/index.md

 3. [Blueprint - AWS EventBridge: Write user presence updates to DynamoDB](/blueprints/aws-eventbridge-user-presence-update-blueprint/)
 4. [CX as Code Remote Module - AWS EventBridge](https://github.com/GenesysCloudDevOps/aws-event-bridge-module)

-## Coming Soon: Genesys Cloud Event Triggers

-Genesys is continuing to build out the Genesys Cloud event processing capabilities.
-Currently, Genesys Cloud allows you to consume messages with your own external integrations via a WebSocket or AWS EventBridge.
-The Genesys Cloud development teams are currently working on a mechanism to consume Genesys Cloud events and process them without having to leave Genesys Cloud.
-This new capability, called Genesys Cloud Event Triggers, is currently in beta with a target release date of Q1 2022.
-With the Event Triggers feature you can invoke an Architect Workflow when an event for a particular topic you are subscribed occurs.

-The Genesys Cloud EventBridge and the Genesys Cloud Event Triggers features are properly thought of as opposite sides of the same coin; similar functionality but for very different use cases.
-Event Triggers are intended to invoke workflows within Genesys Cloud in order to react to events that occur within Genesys Cloud; EventBridge is a high throughput messaging bus that can be used to archive information in an external system or the creation of your own process automation flows within your AWS infrastructure.
-As a message bus, AWS EventBridge has robust message queuing and retry logic.
-The Genesys Cloud Event Triggers feature does not have the same level of service level guarantees, message retries, etc. that are crucial for something like a BI pipeline, while EventBridge was specifically built to service these sorts of use case.

-If you are interested in finding out more about the Genesys Cloud Event Triggers feature please reach out to Richard Schott (richard.schott@genesys.com) for more information.
-In addition, if you would like browse the Event Trigger's APIs they are in preview status on the [Genesys Cloud Developer Center](/api/rest/v2/previewapis/).
-The Event Trigger's APIs will begin with the `/api/v2/processautomation/triggers/` prefix.

 ## Closing Thoughts